fenos/Notifynder/README.md

 The values between `{}` are the specials values but how you saw on the example I used the first one with the `dot` annotation and the second one without it why?

-This two values are really different, because the first one get the value from the current relation of the user table so you can use all the felds about the user, example: `user.surname`.
+This two values are really different, because the first one get the value from the current relation of the user table so you can use all the felds about the user that sent the notification, example: `user.surname`.
 Instead the `{extra}` value a static special value and it will be replaced from the value `extra` in your table notifications.
 So for now you are limited to have 2 dynamic values on your body text. on the future release this limit will be deleted.